matthewkojetin/IntroToProg-Python/Assignment05.md

 In this assignment I'll describe how to use a combination of lists and dictionaries to store data, how to retrieve data from a file and store it into a list or dictionary, and print custom error messages.
 I'll use this information to create a To do list script that allows you to manipulate the data and save it to file.
 I'll also describe the basics of functions.

 ## Loading list data from a file
 Last assignment we looked at list syntax (`listEx = [1,2,3]`) and how to write lists to a file.
 Building on that, you can also read data from an existing file when you open a text file in read mode.
 It's best to load the data into memory in order to work with it.
-To do this, pen the file in read mode, then loop through the contents to place it in a list object, split the data based on the commas, and append a table (another list) to include that row.
+To do this, open the file in read mode, then loop through the contents to place it in a list object, split the data based on the commas, and append a table (another list) to include that row.
 For easy processing don't include spaces between data elements (Figure 1).

 ```Python
 lstTable = []